pflorezh/lab_vision/lab0_intro/questions.md

     >   An XXXXXX file is a partial download file or temporary file.
 These are normally found on a folder named temp in the main directory.

 6. How many files with ``gnu`` in its name are in ``/usr/src``
     >   The files can be found using the command:  find directories -name pattern, where directories is /usr/src and pattern is gnu.
-The number of files can be counted adding the wc command at the end.
+The number of files can be counted adding the wc command at the end (656).

 7. How many files contain ``gpl`` inside in ``/usr/src``
     >   The files can be found using the command: grep -l name directory, where name is "gpl" and directory is /usr/src.
-THis search produces a list of names of the files containing gpl, and the elements cn be counted by adding the wc command at the end.
+This search produces a list of names of the files containing gpl, and the elements can be counted by adding the wc command at the end (51).

 8. What does the ``cut`` command do?
     >   It exctracts a section from a file.
 The section to be removed can be determined by different classifications such as bytes, charaters and fields.